martingr1/mhdashboard/README.md

 2. Respondent count returned 1259 as expected.
 3. Tech company count returned 1031 as expected.
 4. The reset button reset all filters on the dashboard as expected.
+5.

+HTML was validated in w3.

+JS was validated in Esprima.

 ## User Stories